rkirov/blog/content/posts/incremental_computation_2.md

 ```

 As we see there is nothing special about recursion, because we can dynamically
-create new computation variables (they have the `Modifable<T>` interface).
-The
-function boundaries are almost irrelevant for the re-computation.
-The only
+create new computation variables.
+The function boundaries are almost irrelevant
-thing that matters is which computations are created `cond` and what reads have
+for the re-computation.
+The only thing that matters is which computations are
-happened during the computation.
+ created by `comp` and what reads have happened during the computation.

 ## Looping and Mutable variables